sacha

 Onofre R. Pagsanghan is a teacher.
 He began teaching at the Ateneo de Manila High School in 1951, taught both English and Filipino for more than four decades, became one of the first awardees of Metrobank’s Search for Outstanding Teachers in 1985, and continues to be recognized for his teaching not only by the Ateneo, but by other national organizations as well.

+The work as Coordinator for the Light Cavalry Leadership Community in the school is one tough job.
+When this was bestowed to me last school year, I never had it in mind in the first place.
+I guess other people are amazed when I got it.
+Well, they should have asked me too and we could all join the bandwagon of bewildered people as to how a probationary teacher (just in my third year of teaching) could get the job whose description entails a lot of overtime in school, hard work and planning and management.
 The 2 - St. Alphonsus Rodriguez class was able to garner the first place for the Storytelling Contest for the Sophomores during the English Month.
 Although much of the work was done a week before the presentation, the class was able to pull out a very vibrant and entertaining presentation.
 When I gave them the piece - The Magic Pencil, they were very excited to make a show to their audience.
 Even if there were only twenty participants for the contest, the others were eager to make costumes and props those presenting.

 Since these bunch of students were very creative, they end up having an 8-minute performance during the practices.
 We really had to squeeze everything (not to mention peel off some of the lines and actions, to the dismay of some performers).